Data protection privacy statement in accordance with the requirements of the General Data Protection Regulation (GDPR) of the European Union

 The template I use is manufactured by JoomlaShine, a premium vendor for Joomla templates and development tools.
 I'm quite sure that their products do callbacks to mother ship when the webpage is browsed, however they are more interested in me to ensure that I paid for the template, than in you as a random visitor.

 The template uses Google fonts.
 You might know who Google is and what Google does.
 In return, be assured Google definitely knows who you are, maybe better than your family or your bank, and regardless whether you are visiting my website or not.
+However, to fully comply with the GDPR, the fonts are kept locally on my server.
+Lawyers go home.

 I plan to come up with a possibility to leave comments on certain articles.
 To avoid spam from robots, reCAPTCHA technology will be implemented so that you can leave comments without registering.
 This technique is provided by Google as well, and you can be sure that Google will read you comment faster than me.